BLOG

 The Intricacies of High Net Worth Divorce Cases

-This article will examine some of the most common intricacies inherent in high net-worth divorce cases:
+This article will examine some of the most common intricacies found in high net-worth divorce cases:

+A primary concern in divorce proceedings is the characterization of assets.
 In most states, marital property is subject to a process called “equitable distribution,” meaning that the court will attempt to divide the property fairly between both spouses.
 For this reason, knowing what qualifies as marital property is important.
-Generally speaking, absent a prenup or post nup that states differently, all income and assets acquired during the marriage are considered marital property regardless of who paid for them or their name.
-This includes items such as real estate, cars, inheritances, pensions and retirement accounts, stock options, and other investments.

-High net worth divorces require careful consideration of asset divisions due to a large amount of marital property involved in many cases.
+High net-worth divorces require careful consideration of asset divisions due to a large amount of marital, non-marital and mixed property involved in many cases.
 It is important for individuals going through a high net-worth divorce to understand what qualifies as marital versus non-marital property to receive a fair settlement under equitable distribution laws.

-The assessment of desirability of assets can be an especially difficult task.
+The assessment of desirability of assets can be a difficult task, especially in high net-worth cases involving assets of various proportions and character.
 In such cases, it is important to understand which assets have liabilities that may outweigh their benefits and which assets could offer long-term stability and growth.
+Some of the most common classes of assets are:

 When dealing with high net-worth divorces, it’s important to consider all factors when assessing the desirability of assets during those proceedings—including both potential benefits and liabilities associated with each asset type.